Hub-OS/documentation-website/docs/02-server/04-lua-api/11-assets.md

 Allows for assets to be sent ahead of time to reduce apparent server hiccups.

+Calling in response to `player_request` will cause cached files on the client to be ignored.

 ### `Net.provide_package_for_player(player_id, path)`

 Similar to [Net.provide_asset_for_player](#netprovide_asset_for_playerplayer_id-path), but also loads the package on the client.

 This does not "install" packages on the client.
 Use [Net.offer_package()](/server/lua-api/widgets#netoffer_packageplayer_id-package_path) or [Net.refer_package()](/server/lua-api/widgets#netrefer_packageplayer_id-package_id) for that use case.

+Calling in response to `player_request` will cause cached files on the client to be ignored.